vmware-archive/Workshop/Lab09/README.md

 ### Step 03 - Run Locally

 Run and verify both Fortune-Tellers continue to run as they did before.
-Run the application either in a command window or within VS2017.
-Every thing should work as it did before as you have not activated Hystrix metrics when running in `Development` mode.
+Run the application in either a command window or VS2017.
+Everything should work as it did before as you have not activated Hystrix metrics when running in `Development` mode.

 ### Step 04 - Create Hystrix Dashboard Service Instance